Marcelo Trujillo

-Marcelo Trujillo Panisse (April 30, 1935 – September 15, 2019) was a Puerto Rican politician, who was elected to four terms as mayor of Humacao, Puerto Rico.
+Marcelo Trujillo Panisse (April 30, 1935 – September 15, 2019) was a Puerto Rican athlete and politician, who was elected to four terms as mayor of Humacao, Puerto Rico.
 Trujillo was affiliated with the Popular Democratic Party (PPD) and served as mayor from 2001 to 2019.
 He earned a bachelor's degree in political and social sciences from the Pontifical Catholic University of Puerto Rico.
+He served in the United States Army during the Korean War era.

 Basketball

 Trujillo had a career in basketball when he played for the Leones de Ponce of Baloncesto Superior Nacional.
 Later, Trujillo Panisse retired as a player, but continued at the BSN as a coach.
 In that capacity, he led the Piratas de Quebradillas and the Capitanes de Arecibo.

 Mayor

-After serving as a Member of the Municipal Assembly of Humacao fron 1996 to 2000, Trujillo ran for mayor of Humacao, Puerto Rico at the 2000 elections.
+After serving as a Member of the Municipal Assembly of Humacao from 1996 to 2000, Trujillo ran for mayor of Humacao, Puerto Rico at the 2000 elections.
 Served for nineteen years; from 2000 until his death in 2019.